 Throughout his career, Sung Joo has worked to improve the therapeutic landscape for various diseases, including hepatitis B, hepatocellular carcinoma (HCC), diabetes, and Alzheimer’s disease.

 Sung Joo earned a Ph.D. in biophysics from the University of California, Berkeley.

 Yong-Sung Kim is a scientific co-founder of Orum Therapeutics and a pioneer in antibody engineering for therapeutic applications.
 He has published more than 95 peer-reviewed articles and holds multiple domestic and international patents.
 To date, Yong-Sung has transferred four antibody-related technologies to companies in Korea and the United States.

-For the last 14 years, Yong-Sung has worked as an associate professor in the department of molecular science and technology at Ajou University (Suwon, Korea), which included a one-year sabbatical at Genentech Inc. in San Francisco, USA.
+Since 2004, Yong-Sung has been a professor in the department of molecular science and technology at Ajou University (Suwon, Korea), including a one-year sabbatical at Genentech.
 His academic work has focused on the development of platform technology for next generation therapeutic antibodies, including cellular cytosol-penetrating antibodies and heterodimeric Fc-based bispecific antibodies.
 His group also deploys using yeast surface display technology for advanced antibody and protein engineering.

 Yong-Sung obtained a master’s degree in biotechnology from KAIST (Daejeon, Korea) and a Ph.D. in pharmaceutical sciences from the University of Colorado in the United States.
 This was followed by a post-doctoral position in the laboratory of Professor K. Dane Wittrup at MIT (Cambridge, USA).